About NMOSD

 Some people are at greater risk than others for developing NMOSD

-Women are about 2 to 8 times more likely to develop NMOSD than men
+Women are 5 times more likely to develop NMOSD than men

 People of African and Asian descent have severe attacks at onset more frequently compared to those of Caucasian descent